unitiweb/express-microservice/README.md

 ## unitiweb-express-microservice

 > **IMPORTANT NOTE** This package is still in it's early development stage.
 It is not recomended to be used in
 > production at this point.
-I am working on getting a final release out as soon.
-Keep checking back.
+I am working on getting a final release with complete unit testing soon.
+> Keep checking back.
 Thanks.

 This package was developed to simplify the creation of a microservice or nanoservice that uses expressjs.
 When creating a web application using the microservice architecture